How To Explain a Gap In Your CV? Professional Development, Personal Development, or Wasted Time?

 Many job hunters excuse themselves.
 Namely, they make excuses about why they didn’t find a job just yet, quite as if it was a reason to feel guilty.
 Focusing on what you didn’t do rather than on what you did is always a bad idea!
 It just reinforces the recruiter to think about the gap in your CV as a problem rather than a positive thing.

 Don’t ever be sorry for your career gap at a job interview!
-There is the time conservation law – while others were working, you were occupied with other things and growing in another way, whether it was caring for your family, starting your own business, writing a book, or just resting, rediscovering yourself, and planning your future and career development strategy.
+There is the time conservation law – while others were working, you were occupied with other things and growing in another way, whether it was caring for your family, starting your own business, writing a book, working on your professional development through some online courses, or just resting, rediscovering yourself, and planning your future and career development strategy.

-Besides, career breaks are the new norm.
+Besides, career breaks are the new norm (please also check our article entitled “Career Breaks Are the New Norm!
+On the Importance of Career Breaks in our Professional Development“).
 According to a global survey of 22,995 workers and 4,017 hiring managers conducted by Censuswide on behalf of LinkedIn (January 2022), the majority of professionals active today took a break at least once in their careers.

 Moreover, the recent report by ManpowerGroup reveals that 84% of Millennials plan significant career breaks for the future.
 Therefore, as a person with a career break, you are a member of the overwhelming majority – and the recruiter should appreciate your honesty in sharing your professional story!